flevi29/oai_pmh_v2/README.md

 # What is this?

-Blazingly fast module for Node.js and Deno to communicate through "The Open Archives Initiative Protocol for Metadata Harvesting" with OAI-PMH providers.
+A blazingly fast module for Node.js and Deno to communicate through "The Open Archives Initiative Protocol for Metadata Harvesting" with OAI-PMH providers.
 It is targeting
 [version 2 of OAI-PMH](https://www.openarchives.org/OAI/openarchivesprotocol.html).